chrissygonzalez/TTP-FS/README.md

 # StockItUp
 StockItUp is a web-based stock portfolio app written using Ruby on Rails for the NYC TTP fullstack assessment.
-It lets a user create a unique account based on email address, 'buy' stocks within a $5000 USD starting budget, and see a list of the stocks owned and transactions / trades completed.
+It lets a user create a unique account based on email address, 'buy' stocks within a $5000 USD starting budget, and see a list of stocks owned and transactions / trades completed.

 ![The StockItUp Portfolio page](https://i.imgur.com/u5b6T07.png)